4 The spiritual development

 If you develop your abilities by learning to use them in a conscious and controlled manner as much as possible, then you develop your sense of perception into a sense of beauty, a sense of order and tidiness; then your thinking is characterized by wisdom and striving for truth; your feeling by love and goodness, and your willpower by strength and perseverance.

-By the development of your abilities you start to live more and more consciously from yourself as being a spirit; for by experiencing the activity of your abilities in yourself, you come to self-perception and therefore to self-awareness, to self-knowledge, to knowledge of yourself as being the fully active human spirit.
+By the development of your abilities you start to live more and more consciously from yourself as being a spirit; for by experiencing the activity of your abilities within yourself, you come to self-experience and therefore to self-awareness, to self-knowledge, to knowledge of yourself as being the fully active human spirit.

 4.4 The conscience and the virtues

-Because of the controlled use you have learned to make of your abilities, you have also developed a special quality of them.
-It is in fact the possibility to direct them on yourself by introspection and to present yourself with a mirror.
+Because of the controlled use that you have learned to make of your abilities, you have also developed a special feature of them.
+It is in fact the possibility to direct them on yourself by introspection and thus to hold up a mirror to yourself.
 It is the possibility with the help of your own abilities to observe your own spiritual activity yourself again, to reflect on the value of your own way of thinking, to feel the value of your own feelings and, if necessary, to control your own willpower.

-With that ability, your conscience is connected.
-The conscience is the whole of your own self-reflection, your reasonable and moral self-assessment and your self-control.
+With that ability, your conscience is related.
+The conscience is the whole of your own introspection, your reasonable and moral self-assessment and your self-control.

 In the developed mental state your abilities, when turned inward, appear to be the conscience, when they are turned outward the virtues.
 The ability of perception is then characterized by attention, thinking by understanding, feeling by love and wanting by patience.
-By virtue, your behavior - and with it your personality - because of love is characterized by attention, understanding and patience, and therefore a close relationship between yourself and your fellow human beings can arise.
+By virtue, your behavior - and with that your personality - because of love is characterized by attention, understanding and patience, and therefore a close relationship between yourself and your fellow human beings can arise.

 4.5 The reunion with the universal spirit